XiLin03/xilin03.github.io/README.md

 ## About

-I am an M.S. student in Robotics at Johns Hopkins University.
-My current work focuses on **World-Action Models (WAMs)** and embodied robot learning, especially action-sensitive pretraining for dexterous manipulation from egocentric human videos.

-Previously, I worked on long-horizon embodied navigation at JD Explore Academy, humanoid action data and simulation at Xiaomi Robotics, and robot locomotion / dynamics modeling at Tsinghua AIR and Johns Hopkins Terradynamics Lab.
+I am an M.S. student in Robotics at JHU and working as an WAMintern in Huawei.
+Previously, I worked on VLN at JD Explore Academy, WBC at Xiaomi Robotics, and locomotion at Tsinghua AIR and JHU Terradynamics Lab.

 ## Selected Work